Factorio Auxiliary DocsVersion 2.0.26

 Type

-A type is either a string, in which case that string is the simple type.
+A type field can be a string, in which case that string is the simple type.
 Otherwise, a type is a table:

 • complex_type :: string: A string denoting the kind of complex type.